Blanche Parry: Bacton Altar Cloth

 An altar or communion cloth at Bacton, the Bacton Altar cloth, was treasured for centuries, and in the 1870s it was thought the embroidery was the work of Blanche Parry herself.
 Charles Brothers, the rector of Bacton Church, arranged for the framing and display of the Bacton Altar Cloth in 1909.
-It was Brothers who first suggested that the Bacton Altar Cloth came from a dress belonging to Queen Elizabeth I. His view was known to Lionel Cust who published it and expanded on the importance of the embroidery.
+It was Brothers who first suggested that the Bacton Altar Cloth came from a dress belonging to Queen Elizabeth I. His view was known to Lionel Cust, who published it and expanded on the importance of the embroidery.
 Both had seen similar motifs on other portraits of the queen.
 Cust theorized the cloth was a gift from the queen to Parry, who had donated it to her parish church.
 The cloth has been identified as of late 16th-century origin, and while there is no documentary evidence linking it directly to Queen Elizabeth, curators stated that it is extremely likely to have once belonged to the queen.
-It is now known that the cloth, which is an extremely expensive fabric, was embroidered with the first set of beautiful motifs, made into a dress worn by the queen, the dress was dismantled, the cloth was embroidered with the second set of motifs, cut and sewn into a Ridley Altar Cloth, and finally sent to Bacton Church in memory of Blanche Parry.
+It is now known that the cloth, which is an extremely expensive fabric, was embroidered with the first set of beautiful motifs and made into a dress worn by the queen; then, the dress was dismantled, and the cloth was embroidered with the second set of motifs, cut and sewn into a Ridley Altar Cloth, and finally sent to Bacton Church in memory of Blanche Parry.
 It was not owned by Blanche Parry but was sent to Bacton Church because of Blanche Parry, possibly by the queen.